luickk/remoteCacheToGo/README.md

 ## Specifications

 The cacheMap is a simple map type object which is held in cache which enables fast and temporary data storage, exchange or buffering.
 The remote data transmission is done via.
-TCP sockets with a very simple protocol to minimize conflicts, tx comm size and to keep the bare-metal like simplicity of the package.
+TCP sockets and the information is encoded in a null terminated json string.
+As a general delimiter to differentiate between the json strings a null byte is used.

 ## Features